 - 1. On the Timeline, select the clip with black bars. - 2.
 Click the Crop button on the toolbar. - 3.
 A frame will appear in the player.
 Move this frame to the part of the video that you want to keep.
 Parts that are outside the frame will be cut out. - 4.
-Click Apply to accept the changes.
+The changes will be applied automatically.